mokarakaya/machine-learning-and-python-notes/machine_learning/ml-design/questions/008-number-of-days-to-be-sold-out.md

 - a/b testing:
   - We check if group b clicks the search results more.
   - We check if group b books more.
+- X % of the users included in group B.
+- We calculate Z score by using the conversion rates in two groups standard error.
+- `Z score =  (conversion B - conversion A) / Standard Error`
+- `Standard Error = p * (1-p) (1/na + 1/nb)`
+- `p = total conversion`
+- `na: number of visitors in group A`
+- Check Z-score Confidence table by using the Z score for the confidence interval.
+- Positively high Z-scores more confidence to positive impact.
+- Negatively high Z-scores more confidence to negative impact.
+- Close to zero means no impact.

+- Determine sample size.

 # Wrap up